jp-powers/piactl-checker/README.md

     piactl set region <region name from above>

+Now we need to enable piactl to request a port forward port from the region.
+To do this

+    piactl set requestportforward true

 You may need to also install transmission-remote if you don't already have it.
 I believe it's baked into the Ubuntu apt for transmission-cli or transmission-daemon, so the following should already be installed for you or have what you need if not:

     sudo apt install transmission-cli transmission-common transmission-daemon